Biodiversity and Development Initiatives

 The Andes - Amazonia corridor is a strategic zone in the Putumayo Department that hosts the greatest diversity of ecosystems in the Colombian Amazon.

-This biological diversity of fauna and flora is complemented by great cultural richness represented by the presence of 13 Indigenous communities and Afro-descendants.
+This biological diversity of fauna and flora is complemented by great cultural richness represented by the presence of Indigenous communities and Afro-descendants.
 As the largest oil and gas operator in the Putumayo, Gran Tierra is committed to protecting the area’s biodiversity and has adopted a strategy to coordinate its efforts with other organizations to maximize their regional impact.
-In 2018 this strategy led GTE to enter into partnerships or alliances with two organizations with similar goals.
+This strategy has led GTE to enter into partnerships and alliances with organizations with similar goals.

 A Partnership with the Humboldt Institute

-Gran Tierra partnered with the Alexander von Humboldt Biological Resources Research Institute on a project that is contributing to the understanding of biodiversity in the Putumayo and addressing concerns about industrial development in the area.
+The partnership between Gran Tierra Energy and the Alexander von Humboldt Biological Resources Research Institute contributes to the understanding of biodiversity in the Putumayo and addressing concerns about industrial development in the area.
 Colombia has highly biodiverse areas, with large numbers of plant species, microorganisms, and fungi.
 However, some of the country’s ecosystems have deteriorated tremendously due to agriculture and livestock activities, urban expansion, illegal mining and illegal land practices.

 The Humboldt Institute is an independent non-regulatory research institute of the Executive Branch of the Government of Colombia.
 It is charged with conducting scientific research on the biodiversity of the country, including hydrobiology and genetic research.
 The Institute often provides the national environmental agency, ANLA, with unbiased research and information to inform their policymaking.